-(e) The City of Monterey Park tests the Delta Plant drinking water weekly to comply with the State Water Resources Control Board, Division of Drinking Waterapproved blending plan for Arsenic.
+(e) The City of Monterey Park tests the Delta Plant drinking water weekly to comply with the State Water Resources Control Board, Division of Drinking Water approved blending plan for Arsenic.

 (f) Concentrations are measured at the tap.
 The 90th percentile concentration is reported in the table.
-Out of 40 distribution system locations sampled, copper was detected in 35 samples, none of which exceeded the AL for copper; out of 40 distribution system locations sampled, lead was detected in one sample, none of which exceed the AL for lead.
-The samples were collected in 2015.
-During 2017, one school district (Alhambra Unified School District) submitted a request to be sampled for lead at its schools.
+Out of 37 distribution system locations sampled, copper was detected in 27 samples, none of which exceeded the AL for copper; out of 37 distribution system locations sampled, lead was not detected in any sample.
+The samples were collected in 2018.
+During 2019, three schools submitted a request to be sampled for lead.